soap-kid/rainForest/README.md

 # NeuForest
-Rain/Kettu port of everforest by myumichi for Aliucord
+### Rain/Kettu reimagining of the Aliucord theme everforest by myumichi
+Centered around muted greens and desaturated blue-greys.